jessvan/Morgen/md/HP-HowTo.md

 You will find instructions and a template for making an epub3, how to use css styles to modify your layout, and learn about the pros & cons of a fixed layout epub.
 Finally, we look at what some other current options are for digital publishing.

+Each how to will indicate a difficulty level: easy, moderate or expert to show you if you can do it yourself or if you need expert support.

 Sections: